Skip to content

 5. Test credentials using device connection test functionality

-6. Review Application Log for authentication failure messages providing specific error details
+6. Review the Application Log for authentication failure messages providing specific error details

 For credential management details, see Device Credentials.